The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 Don’t get me wrong.
 They’re nice innovations, but they won’t get me to run out and buy a new garage door opener based on that alone.

-Imagine you’re walking through Lowe’s or Home Depot, and you see a new garage door opened with 1 1/4 HP.
-Your old one has a measly 1/2 HP.
+Imagine walking through Lowe’s or Home Depot and seeing a new garage door opener with 1 1/4 HP.

 Then you’re hooked.